 Misconceptions About Egg Donation

 Women considering donating their eggs weigh their decisions carefully because it’s a significant commitment.
 During their decision-making process, potential egg donors gather information from multiple sources, including friends and online resources.
-Ensuring the accuracy of this information can be difficult and confusing.
+But with so much out there to research, which information can women rely on to be based in fact?

 This is false!
 Women are born with up to 2 million eggs inside their ovaries.
 Over the course of a woman’s lifetime, she loses only a few hundred eggs through ovulation.
 The hormones administered in the donation process stimulate more than one to reach maturity.
 Women in their 20s have hundreds of thousands of viable eggs.